retypeapp/retype/configuration/page.md

 The project password can also be set as an Environment variable by using [`RETYPE_PASSWORD`](../configuration/envvars.md/#retype_password).

 !!!
-For `hidden` and `private` pages, Retype does not give you a link to the page, but it still uses the same naming convention as all other pages.
+For `hidden` and `private` pages, Retype does not provide a link to the page, but it still uses the same naming convention as all other pages.
 For instance, if your site is hosted at `https://example.com` and the page was called `my-hidden-page.md`, the URL would be `https://example.com/my-hidden-page/`.
 !!!

 An entire folder can be set to `private` by adding an `index.yml` file with the following configuration to the root of the folder.
 See the [folder](folder.md) docs for additional examples.